 4. Directional crystallization

-Some investment castings such as turbine blades, magnetic steel, if their crystal structure is arranged in a certain direction of the columnar crystal, their performance will improve a lot.
-So the investment casting directional crystallization technology is rapidly developed.
+Some investment castings such as turbine blades, magnetic steel, if their crystal structure is in a certain direction of the columnar crystal, their performance will improve a lot.
+So the investment casting directional crystallization technology developed rapidly.

 Tags: Investment cast, Precision casting